-If you new to digital scrapbooking, your probably wonder what is it all about.
+If you are new to digital scrapbooking, you’re probably wondering what is it all about.
 Let’s start with this incredible article written by owners over at Pixel Scrapper which goes into the history and how to get started in the world of digital scrapbooking.

 I love this article for all the information it provides for someone who is completely new to digital scrapbooking but also for someone like me who has been in that world for 9 years but never got into much of the history, software – who knew – and the different kinds of layouts there are.

 Let’s look at the first part of this article and what I learned from it – ‘The history of scrapbooking.’
 I never realized that I have been ‘scrapbooking’ since I was in elementary school and it all started with my mother and one of my teachers.
 It was December 1986 and I was in 5th grade at Dona Merced.
 My teacher, don’t remember her name, brought in boxes of old Christmas cards she collected, ribbon, glue, and white paper plates.
 We all couldn’t sit still in our chairs as she dumped the boxes out on the carpet, passed out the plates and glue, and told us to have fun ripping up the cards and creating a wreath.
 My mom kept that wreath for years and pulled it out every Christmas to place on the frig.